 Out of nowhere, something feels strange.
 You feel off-kilter—like you’re doing something wrong because your other half is treating you differently.
-Now and then, glimpses of the person you first met appear with a hope that this “romance” will all go back to normal until everything feels like it’s your fault.
-You find yourself always making excuses because you want to believe you are still their “special one,” but deep down, you don’t feel good enough anymore.
+Now and then, glimpses of the person you first met appear with the hope that this “romance” will all return to normal until everything feels like it’s your fault.
+You find yourself continually making excuses because you want to believe you are still their “special one,” but deep down, you don’t feel good enough anymore.

 It’s unbearable, like a vampire bit your neck and sucked the life out of your once vibrant spirit replacing it with toxic poison that corrupts every fiber of your mind, body, and soul.
 None of your friends understand what you are experiencing.
 Therapists may have tried to medicate you.
 You may even feel like you’re going crazy—like you don’t deserve to be loved.
 Well, that is the furthest thing from the actual truth—furthest because you had a situation with a narcissist and experienced narcissistic abuse.
 This self-projecting manipulation happens in romantic circumstances, work situations, family situations, and even friendships.

 The biggest inspiration for creating Now Your Life was to produce this empowerment program to gain clarity and awareness of where you are now.
 Together, we realign your authentic spirit and work moment-to-moment around your present feelings within the five stages of grief:

 This coaching dynamic not only focuses on what’s best for you in the present moment but also strives to expand on creative ideas that can make you shine.